MeowServer/HintServiceMeow/ReadMe/README_en.md

 ## Installation
 To install this plugin, please
 1. go to the release page and download the newest HintServiceMeow.dll.
 Then, paste it into the plugin folder.
+2. If you are using PluginAPI (The default API), put Harmony.dll into dependencies folder.
-2. Restart your server.
+3. Restart your server.

 ## To Developers
 Here's an easy documentary of this plugin: